Volume geodesic distortion and Ricci curvature for Hamiltonian dynamics: Geodesic flag and symbol

-It is easy to check that, since $\|\cdot\|_{V_{1}}$ is induced by an inner product, then $\|\cdot\|_{V_{i}}$ is induced by an inner product too.
-Hence the family of surjective maps endows $V$ with a global inner product. \end{remark}
+\begin{remark} Through the surjective linear maps $L_{i}:V_{1}\to V_{i}$, the inner product on $V_{1}$ naturally induces a norm of $v\in V_{i}$ as follows \ It is easy to check that, since $\|\cdot\|_{V_{1}}$ is induced by an inner product, then $\|\cdot\|_{V_{i}}$ is induced by an inner product as well.
+Hence the family of surjective maps endows $V$ with a global inner product by defining the subspaces $\{V_{i}\}_{i=1}^{m}$ to be mutually orthogonal. \end{remark}